Jesus cures a woman who believes

 The woman hoped Jesus could do what the doctors could not.

-The woman felt an immediate transformation within her body, and knew that she was cured.
+What happened when the woman touched Jesus’ garment?
+She felt an immediate transformation within her body, and knew that she was cured.

 Imagine that you are present at the event described, one of the people in the crowd.
 Describe